 Writing tips from a long-term correspondent

 Please take the time to read Mary Catherine Johnson’s guidelines.
-Although she writes about her experience corresponding with someone on Georgia’s death row, she includes excellent general advice that is universally helpful.
-Plus she gets into some really nitty gritty stuff.
+Although she writes about her experience corresponding with someone on Georgia’s death row, much of what she says includes is universally helpful.

 Letters from Angola